 - representative(s) from College industry-related professional support services(e.g. the Research Development Unit, Imperial Innovations)

 - representative(s) from Research Committee

 Find out more about the Board membership.

 Terms of reference

-- To advise the Department on the industrial relevance and suitability of the curriculum of its taught courses (both undergraduate and postgraduate), including suggestions for new (or changes to existing) courses and degree programs
+- To advise the Department on the industrial relevance and suitability of its taught undergraduate and postgraduate curriculi, including suggestions for new or modified courses and degree programs

-- To review the Department's portfolio of research projects, both planned and current, with respect to their industrial relevance and suitability, and to support them with practical help, letters of support, internships etc.
+- To review the Department's research strategy with respect to its industrial relevance and suitability, and to support current or planned research projects with practical help such as letters of support or internships

 - To identify opportunities for commercialisation of research